dewi-batista/statistical-consulting-project-NFI/README.md

 This repository contains implementations of Gamma and Gaussian mixture model approaches to fitting the distribution of genetic marker values conditioned on present fluid pairs.

 ## Dependencies:
-Python 3.8 (or more recent) is recommended, along with `pip` — Python’s package installer.
+**Python -** Python 3.8 (or more recent) is recommended, along with `pip` — Python’s package installer.
 All dependencies are listed in `requirements.txt` and can be installed with `pip install -r requirements.txt`.

 **Note:** To execute `pip install -r requirements.txt`, ensure that the path of your console/environment is that of the root of this repository.

+**R -** To install all relevant dependencies for our R program, execute `install.packages(c("readr", "dplyr", "mixtools", "evmix"))` in a console in which R is running.

 ## Programs: